 Then do the same for the Defender’s counter to each of those…

 This generates a combinatorial explosion.
 Very quickly, you could end up with a ridiculously complicated set of useless drills.
 So your goal is to survey the system quickly, establish where you are weakest, and set about chunking the actions together.
 You should not have to remember more than three or four basic defence ideas (eg block, counterattack, avoid) or three or four basic attacking ideas (eg strike, go around, feint).
 As you can see, I only know three of each.
-But each one can be usefully expanding on for hours.
+But each one can be usefully expanded on for hours.

 Please note, we are still in the basic form of the drill.